Minnesota Youth Symphonies: String Orchestra

-The String Orchestra is gauged for the intermediate playing level for only those who play the violin, cello, or bass.
+The String Orchestra is gauged for the intermediate playing level for only those who play the violin, viola, cello, or bass.
 The orchestra provides these players with a comprehensive string ensemble experience.
+The literature for the students is designed to broaden their repertoire and learn more advanced techniques for both playing and following a conductor.
+The students learn how to successfully navigate difficult passages on their instrument and learn how to listen for orchestral intonation.

+Wind Orchestra

+The Wind Orchestra is gauged for the intermediate playing level for only those who play woodwind, brass, or percussion instruments.
+This orchestra provides these players with a comprehensive wind ensemble experience.
 The literature for the students is designed to broaden their repertoire and learn more advanced techniques for both playing and following a conductor.
 The students learn how to successfully navigate difficult passages on their instrument and learn how to listen for orchestral intonation.

 Philharmonic Orchestra

 The Philharmonic Orchestra, which is designed to be a full symphony orchestra, is placed at the advanced intermediate playing level.
 The literature is a combination of arranged and unedited works designed to expose students to a symphony orchestra experience.
 During rehearsals, there is time set aside for sectionals to iron out specific passages along with exploring different ways to play a passage and nuances to the piece.